andreaspeters/flexpacket/README.md

 - Choose Terminal Font
 - Autostore Mails for later reading (Details under How To Use).
 - Multile Message Editor
-- Convers support in seperate window
+- Convers support in seperate window.
+Format and Colorizing support only for LinBPQ.
+For others, please send me User Joined, Left, and Chat messages as Screenshot. :-) Thanks.

 ## Planned Features